hammerheim-game/hammerheim-rules/6-optional-rules.md

 on play, but a great excuse to paint an interesting new model!
 21 Burning Body*: The mutant's body is constantly burning with flickering tongues of hellish flame and burns with unnatural light.
-The warrior may not carry any weapons or armour unless they are magical, or forged from Gromril or Ithilmar.
-The mutant does not suffer the usual penalties for fighting with his fists (no -1 to the mutant's Strength, enemies do not add +l to armour saves).
+The warrior may not carry any weapons or armor unless they are magical, or forged from Gromril or Ithilmar.
+The mutant does not suffer the usual penalties for fighting with his fists (no -1 to the mutant's Strength, enemies do not add +l to armor saves).
 The mutant always counts as having a lantern.
 Any model in base contact with the mutant suffers an automatic Strength 2 hit at the beginning of each close combat phase.
 The flames cannot cause